dipalee12/Early-Diabetes-Detection-/README.md

-# Early Stage Diabetes Risk Prediction Dataset
+# Early Stage Diabetes Risk Prediction

 ## Overview
 This repository contains a machine learning model designed to predict the likelihood of an individual developing diabetes in the future based on certain features.
 The model is trained on a dataset consisting of various health metrics and historical data of individuals, and it utilizes supervised learning techniques to make predictions.